VIC.GOV.AU | Policy and Advisory Library

 Exemptions allow school councils to impose uniform standards on all students but still recognise cases in which the application of those standards affects some students unequally.

-Legal grounds for exemptions exists when:
+Legal grounds for exemptions exist when:

 • an aspect of the code: